Shubham246763/Chat-Document/README.md

 -----
 To use the PDF Query Chatbot, follow these steps:

-1. Ensure that you have installed the required dependencies and added the OpenAI API key to the `.env` file.
+1. Ensure that you have installed the required dependencies and added the huggingface API key to the `.env` file.

 2. Run the `main.py` file using the Streamlit CLI.
 Execute the following command:
    ```